William Wraight MRCS(Eng)

 “goes beyond expectations”Chambers UK

 “a very popular choice”Chambers UK

-William appears regularly in trials and applications in the County Courts and High Court.
-He has conducted successful appeals and has acted in mediation and negotiation for clinical negligence, personal injury and commercial matters.
+William appears regularly in trials and applications in the High Court and County Courts.
+He has conducted successful appeals and appears in mediation and settlement meetings for clinical negligence, personal injury and commercial matters.
 He is pleased to consider work on a conditional fee basis.

 Notable cases include:

-- Ian Paterson Breast Surgery Litigation (QBD, onoging), acting for the NHS defending claims arising from the actions of Mr Ian Paterson in the private sector, led by Michael de Navarro QC
+- Ian Paterson Breast Surgery Litigation (QBD, September 2017, settled), acting for the NHS defending claims arising from the actions of Mr Ian Paterson in the private sector, led by Michael de Navarro QC

 - A v W (QBD Sheffield, January 2016, settled), claim concerning missed diagnosis of cauda equina syndrome by a GP